NKstats/TSRDs/Readme.md

     The raw data files are not included in this repository due to their large size.
 You can download the necessary data files from the official website: [SAMHSA (MH-CLD)](https://www.samhsa.gov/data/data-we-collect/mh-cld-mental-health-client-level-data).
 To replicate the data preparation process, follow these steps:

-    1. Download the public use files data for the years 2013 to 2022, create a folder ``Raw_Data`` inside the ``data`` folder and save the files in the ``./data/Raw_Data/`` directory.
-Don't change the file names after downloading them from the website.
+    1. Download the public use files data for the years 2013 to 2022.
+Create a folder named ``Raw_Data`` within the ``data`` directory, and save the downloaded files in the ``./data/Raw_Data/`` path without altering their original filenames.

-    2. After downloading the data files, run the ``data_preparation.R`` script to combine and preprocess the data:
+    2. Once the data files have been downloaded, uncomment the codes below and execute the main.R script to preprocess the data.

         ```r
         # Define file paths for the raw data files